pixlee/ios-sdk-carthage/README.md

 ### Important
-If you are using xcode 10, the new build system doesn't work with the example project.
+If you are using Xcode 10, the new build system doesn't work with the example project.
 A temporary workaround seems to be switching to the legacy build system by going to (in Xcode) File -> Workspace Settings -> Build System -> Legacy Build System.
 But compiling with the CLI still doesnt work.

 ### Example